fukounagirl/fukounagirl/README.md

     - i am trophy. a trophy introject so please don't talk to me plurally/fictive-wise and refer to me as my source.
     - i'd also appreciate if you didn't mention shitty things i've done as i am source attached.
     - if you sign my straw i'd appreciate if you send trife, a drawing of me (trophy) or knife!! :3
-    - i am a yumeshipper, non-sharing with knife unless we are friends/mutuals/oomfs. me and knife have been together for 3 (almost 4) years!
+    - i am a yumeshipper, selective-sharing with knife IF we are friends/mutuals/oomfs (esp close.) me and knife have been together for 3 (almost 4) years!

       wip ig i'll ad more soon